3 Chicago police officers, suspect shot on NW Side during arrest; 2 other officers injured

 Superintendent David Brown said the suspect was wanted in connection with a carjacking downtown on June 26.

-Speaking outside Illinois Masonic Medical Center, Superintendent Brown asked for prays for the officers and the whole department.
+Speaking outside Illinois Masonic Medical Center, Superintendent Brown asked for prayers for the officers and the whole department.

 "I want to strongly emphasize the inherent danger that these and all Chicago police officers experience every day protecting the residents of Chicago," he said.
 "When they leave home, they leave their loved ones and put these stars on and risk everything, they risk everything protecting all of us."